Azulejo – the traditional Portuguese wall tile to modern interior design

 Install wall tiles quickly and easily yourself

-If you have also decided to install a new tile mirror, whether from Portuguese azulejos or other Mediterranean and oriental tiles (eg Spain and Tunisia), then there are some things to keep in mind to get the best result.
+If you have also decided to install a new tile mirror, whether from Portuguese Azulejos or the other Mediterranean and oriental tiles (e.g., Spain and Tunisia), there are some things to keep in mind to get the best result.
 Here is a little guide for attaching wall tiles in the kitchen:

-- Prepare surface: It must be clean, dry, level and stable.
+- Prepare the surface: It must be clean, dry, level and stable.
 Small cracks and bumps can be quickly filled.
-Before tiling, the substrate must also be treated with a deep-acting barrier primer so that the adhesive is not absorbed by the substrate.
+Before tiling, the substrate must also be treated with a deep-acting barrier primer so that the substrate does not absorb the adhesive.